BryanAM/sajeon/README.md

 ### Prerequisites
 This project uses node version 16.13.0 or greater.

-Also, there are three environment files you'll need to add.
+Also, there are three required environment files.
 Please contact the admins to get a copy of the proper environment variables.

 ```
 .env.production